 The Clare Loop

-This walk takes in views over the Stour Valley, turns north into a rolling landscape where deer and hare are frequently encountered, has wide views over the Suffolk Heights and descends back to Clare along the Bury to Clare Path.
+This 5 mile walk takes in views over the Stour Valley, turns north into a rolling landscape where deer and hare are frequently encountered, has wide views over the Suffolk Heights and descends back to Clare along the Bury to Clare Path.

-This walk comprises a long leg east along the valley floor to the pretty village of Cavendish, essentially following the course of the River Stour, followed by a return leg west on the Stour Valley Path.
+This 7 mile walk comprises a long leg east along the valley floor to the pretty village of Cavendish, essentially following the course of the River Stour, followed by a return leg west on the Stour Valley Path.
 The views of the Stour Valley on the return leg are sublime.

-This walk starts off along the River Stour and then follows a very rural path past the Upper Common, across arable land and back down to Chilton Street.
+This 4.5 mile walk starts off along the River Stour and then follows a very rural path past the Upper Common, across arable land and back down to Chilton Street.
 There is a footpath alongside the road that leads you back through the town of Clare.